hussein-hh/proto-api/README.md

 ## Results

-The `Results` domain is the core of the application, housing the AI-powered functionalities that drive meaningful insights.
+The `Results` domain is the core of the application, housing the AI-powered functionalities that produce the recommendations.
 It is composed of four **logical subdomains**:

 - **UI Architecture (`ui-subdomain`)**
 - **User Behavior Analytics Architecture (`uba-subdomain`)**